 Alec Birri served thirty years with the UK Armed Forces.
-He commanded an operational unit that specialised in new military capabilities classified at the highest level – Top Secret Strap 3.
+He commanded an operational unit specialising in new military capabilities classified at the highest level – Top Secret Strap 3.

 What are your novels about?